nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 ### 1. To initiate conversation with scibot,
 	1. Log-in to slack
-	2. Enter "seproject17@gmail.com" as the mail-ID with "SEProject2017" as the password for logging in.
+	2. Enter "seproject17@gmail.com" as the mail id with "SEProject2017" as the password for logging in.
+	3. If you are logging in as admin please use "seprojecta17@gmail.com" as mail id with "seprojecta2017" as the password.
 	3. After sucessfully logging-in navigate to "general" channel and execute the test cases given in the acceptance test plan below.